 I’m not personally a fan of Thai food but my friend who lives in Fairbanks says it’s amazing!

-Our cab drive told us this is a must see place when visiting Fairbanks.
+Our cab driver told us this is a must see place when visiting Fairbanks.
 It’s on our list for next time since we didn’t have the time to go this trip!

-A great recreational spot to visit during the summertime.
-Chena Lakes is located about twenty minutes outside of Fairbanks.
-The campgrounds offer a variety of family friendly activities, including hiking, volleyball courts, fishing, picnic tables, as well as canoes, kayaks, and paddle boats that can be rented for a small fee.
-In the winter, you can go ice fishing on the lake!
+Located about 20 minutes outside of Fairbanks, Chena Lakes is a great spot to visit in the summer.
+The campgrounds offer a variety of family friendly activities – hiking, volleyball courts, fishing, picnic tables, as well as canoes, kayaks, and paddle boats that can be rented for a small fee.

 Take a walk with the reindeer at running reindeer ranch!
 Make a reservation as this is their home.